spheromak/migrate_puppet/README.md

-## Puppet cookbook to handle removing puppet and it's crons
+## Chef cookbook to handle removing puppet and it's crons

 I wrote this a looong time ago.
 There is a re-implementation of the cron provider so that it understands puppet crons.
 This provider needs a rewrite to chef11.